bespoke-silicon-group/bsg_replicant/README.md

-# BSG Replicant: Cosimulation and Emulation Infrastructure for running HammerBlade
+# BSG Replicant: Cosimulation and Emulation Infrastructure for HammerBlade

 ## Contents